-Some Facts About JSP
+Facts About JSP

 - JSP stands for Java Server Pages.

-- JSP page is a file with a .JSP extension that contains could be the combination of HTML Tags and JSP codes.
+- A JSP page is a file with a ".jsp" extension that can contain a combination of HTML Tags and JSP codes.

 - JSP is an improved extended version of Servlet technology.

-JSP Has More Advantages than Servlet
+Advantages of JSP than Servlet

 JSP is considered to be better than servlet; there are many reasons why JSP is more beneficial than servlet: